sebastian-mora/ruse_website/blogs/a-quick-look-at-pritunl-vpn/index.md

 }
 ```

 The next one I was kinda shocked to see.
-If you click "settings" make any change and observe the response.
+If you click "settings" make any changes and observe the response.
 The API will return every secret in the config.
-In my version I can not see alot of these settings so I went over to https://demo.pritunl.com/ and the settings area allows configuration of pretty much every secret from the UI.
+In my version, I can not see a lot of these settings so I went over to https://demo.pritunl.com/ and the settings area allows configuration of pretty much every secret from the UI.
 This sense but I am not a fan of the implementation.
 To me, it seems there should be configured on the server hosting the app.
-This would prevent a set of stolen credentials completely comprising the underlying AWS accounts, SSO/MFA implementation, even the SSL certificated for the Web UI.
+This would prevent a set of stolen credentials completely comprising the underlying AWS accounts, SSO/MFA implementation, and even the SSL certificated for the Web UI.
 Again, I understand this is from an Admin perspective but this seems very dangerous to me.

 I've shorted it by quite a bit for brevity but you can see how much is returned.